Stochastic partial differential equations describing neutral genetic diversity under short range and long range dispersal: Definition of the model

+The following remark will be crucial for the derivation of the Wright-Malécot formula.
+Note that, even though the SLFV is a continuous model in which there are no discrete units which correspond to ``individuals'', this model has an intrinsic genealogical structure, in the sense that the ancestry of random sample (of types) from the population can be described by a set of \emph{lineages}.
+These lineages form what is called a ``dual process'', and take the form of a system of coalescing random walks on $ \R^d $, see \cite{veber_spatial_2015}.
+When it finds itself in the region affected by a reproduction event, each lineage then jumps with probability $ u $ to a new location sampled uniformly in this region, and if several lineages jump during the same reproduction, they coalesce.

+This dual corresponds to the intuitive notion of ancestry which is implicit in Definition~\ref{def:slfv}.
+For the model of Definition~\ref{def:slfv}, a type sampled from the population at some location $ x $ is determined by sampling a lineage starting at $ x $, which is affected by mutations at rate $ \mu $.
+The sampled type is then determined either by the type sampled at the last mutation along the lineage, or by the distribution of ancestral types at the location of the lineage at time zero if no mutation has affected the lineage.
+Since the dual process of the SLFV is not used in the present work, we refer to \cite{barton_new_2010} and \cite{veber_spatial_2015} for a more rigorous discussion.

-\begin{remark} If we take $ \rho_0(x, dk) = dk $ for all $ x \in \R^d $, then at any time, two individuals sampled from the population are of the same type if and only if they share a common ancestor at some point in the past and if neither of them has undergone a mutation since their most recent common ancestor.
-The process $ (\rho_t, t \geq 0) $ can then be seen as tracking the size and geographical spread of all the "families" in the population, where a family is a macroscopic fraction of the population of a single type, \textit{i.e.} a portion of the population of the form $ f(x)\delta_{k_0}(dk) $ such that
+\begin{remark} If we take $ \rho_0(x, dk) = dk $ for all $ x \in \R^d $, then, almost surely, at any time, two types sampled from the population are equal if and only if the corresponding lineages share a common ancestor at some point in the past and if neither of them has undergone a mutation since then.
+The process $ (\rho_t, t \geq 0) $ can then be seen as tracking the size and geographical spread of all the ``families'' in the population, where a family is a macroscopic fraction of the population sharing the same type, \textit{i.e.} a portion of the population of the form $ f(x)\delta_{k_0}(dk) $ with $ f \geq 0 $ such that